BerliozFramework/BerliozDocs/getting-started/config.md

 ## Default configuration of Berlioz

-Your configuration is automatically extends from a default configuration:
+Your configuration is automatically extends from a default configuration.

+### Core configuration

+This is the base configuration provided by **berlioz/core**:

 ```json
 {